AndreyAD1/telemetry-adapter/telemetry-adapter/README.md

 Using this service with a Kinesis stream helps mitigate these risks.

-## Project Goals
-1. Receive device submissions.
-2. Parse and validate submissions.
-3. Convert submissions into a set of events.
-4. Route events to a Kinesis stream.
-5. Clear an SQS queue from delivered and invalid messages.
-6. Ensure an event order.
-7. Ensure the absence of duplicate events.
-8. Ensure no data loss.

 ## Design
 ### Description
 The application consists of two parts: an HTTP server and a worker processing